-Nothing says more to new federal employees and contractors about your organization than their initial experience during onboarding.
+Nothing says more to new employees about your organization than their initial experience when onboarding federal contractors.
 Imagine this scenario…

 Your new contractor is excited and the possibilities in their new role seem boundless.
 But then… the first day is a mess.
 HR forget to tell you they were coming.
 There is no orientation.
 They don’t have a badge, and suddenly they’re put in a corner, waiting for someone to show them the ropes, give them a desk, and issue their IT.
 How charged up is the new resource now?
 Indeed, they may be calling their friends or home office and expressing doubts about the organization.